What is an SBA loan?

 Shuttered Venue Operators Grant (SVOG)

-The mission of the Shuttered Venue Operators Grant was to support performing art businesses that were affected by the coronavirus.
+The Shuttered Venue Operators Grant supported performing art businesses affected by the coronavirus as part of its mission.
 The program included over $16 billion in grants to eligible live venues, museums, theatres, producers, live venue promoters, and more.
 For eligible businesses, the grant amount offered was equal to 45% of their 2019 gross earned revenue or $10 million.

 Restaurant Revitalization Fund (RRF)

-The Restaurant Revitalization Fund was established by the American Rescue Plan act.
+The American Rescue Plan act established the Restaurant Revitalization Fund.
 The goal was to provide restaurants with funding to keep their businesses afloat and open.
-This funding was offered to restaurants, food trucks/stands, caterers, bars, bakeries, and more.
+The American Rescue Plan Act offered this funding to restaurants, food trucks/stands, caterers, bars, bakeries, and more.
 The potential award amount for this funding depended on a business’s pandemic-related revenue loss.
 However, the SBA set a limit of $5 million per physical location.
 Recipients of the restaurant revitalization fund are not required to repay the funding if used for eligible purposes.
-Eligible uses for the funding included payroll costs, mortgage/rent payments, maintenance, business supplies, and more.
+Furthermore, businesses could use the funding for eligible expenses such as payroll costs, mortgage/rent payments, maintenance, business supplies, and more.